expo/fyi/eas-update-missing-headers.md

 # Missing Headers in EAS Update

-You've made a request to the EAS Update without the required headers.
+You've made a request to EAS Update without the required headers.

 ## Fetching manually